 But maybe this ride gave me the first idea what life on two wheels is about (you see, the apprehensive look just tells I am aware that I am taking a big step! )

-ca. 1955 NSU Quickly I just came around the corner when our chimney-sweeper was about to hand it over to the scrap man, this gave me my very first automotive ride at the age of 13.
+ca. 1955 NSU Quickly I just came around the corner when our chimney-sweeper was about to hand it over to the scrap man, this gave me my very first automotive ride at the age of 12 or 13.

 ca. 1955 Heinkel Perle Moped A very advanced design, having a cast aluminium frame and the rear chain enclosed in an oil bath, but its gearbox was noisier than the exhaust!

 ca. 1956 NSU Max I was 14 then, and the bike was 1 year older than me.
 A 250cc ohc engine and a lot of iron for a small boy.
 We kept it hidden in a friends garden and I remember having a big problem reaching the ground from the saddle!
-But once I was on the move things were just flying!

 1952 Maico Blizzard 200cc This was my first legal real motorbike, it took me everywhere but it handled like the proverbial greasy pig.